GenAnderson/citymeet/README.md

 **Given** the user is on the main page with no selected city **When** the user wants to see the number of events between cities **Then** they should be able to see a chart with that information

+### USING SERVERLESS FUNCTIONS FOR THIS APP

+I'll be using serverless functions for the logic behind the filtering that will be done in feature 1 when the user searches for a city.
+In addition to that, feature 3 which allows the event results to show by a specified number will also incorporate serverless functions.